YazeedAlbazli/pdsnd_github/README.md

 ### Files used
 bikeshare2.py
-(Which relied on csv data files for Washington, Chicago, and New York City)
+(Which relied on .csv data files for Washington, Chicago, and New York City)

 ### Credits
 Special thanks to: